Updated: Feb 26, 2022

 1. Use a form of your business name as your domain name.
 As in the example above, if rtinsurance.com is already taken, try an alternative such as randtinsurance.com.
 The point is to make your business name memorable, so that when people hear or see it, they will associate it with the types of products or services you provide, such as insurance.

 2. Keep your domain short and sweet.
 You do not want to use a lot of characters, because this increases the chances of people typing the wrong domain.
 When this happens, potential customers might think your website is faulty instead of realizing their own mistake.
 Unfortunately, some business owners forsake professionalism for cleverness, as with the domain rentmenow.com.
 That domain is indeed short, but what kind of business does it refer to?
 Does this sound like the name for a storage company called Secure Onsite Storage?
 Use good judgment when branding your business with a domain name.

-3. Do not use dashes or purchase novelty extensions.
+3. Do not use punctuation or purchase novelty extensions.
 If corkysbbq.com is taken, do not purchase corkys_bbq.com.
 Try a different alternative that does not include punctuation.
 Also, .com is preferred for businesses that sell products or services.
-Although there are myriads of new extensions such as .info, .online, .live, or .club, these are perceived as unprofessional and a bity shady.
-Instead, opt for the commonly accepted extensions such as .com, .org or .net.
+Although there are myriads of new extensions such as .info, .online, .live, or .club, these are perceived as unprofessional and a bit shady.
+Instead, opt for commonly accepted domain extensions such as .com, .org or .net.